 HUMN 6308 (3).
 WOMEN'S LIVES AND WOMEN'S LITERARY TRADITION.
-This course examines classic texts in the American and British women's literary tradition.
+Examines classic texts in the American and British women's literary tradition.
 Students focus on how texts reflect the ideals and conflicts in the portrayal of women's lives.
 The course is organized in stages from childhood to old age.
-Students are introduced to selected modes of literary theory as a context for reading women's literature.
+Introduces selected modes of literary theory as a context for reading women's literature.
 Authors include Alcott, Morrison, Austen, Bronte, and Eliot.
-This course fulfills the writing intensive requirement and may be applied to the following curricular field concentrations: humanities; gender studies; arts and cultural traditions: American studies.
+This course fulfills the writing intensive requirement and may be applied to the following curricular field concentrations: humanities; gender studies; arts and cultural traditions; American studies.